sharoncornelius/idpf-specification/idpf_specification.md

 The descriptor fetch reporting on buffer stride is support writeback reporting for buffer queue descriptor fetch (on stride cross).

-The Head writeback reporting for buffer queue descriptor fetch (stride cross) is supported only when VIRTCHNL2_CAP_RX_SPLITQ_HEAD_WB feature is negotiated.
+The head writeback reporting for buffer queue descriptor fetch (stride cross) is supported only when VIRTCHNL2_CAP_RX_SPLITQ_HEAD_WB feature is negotiated.

-### RX completion queues
+### RX Completion Queues

 SW tracks the number of buffers in hardware (posted to buffer queue and were not pulled from RX completion queue) and guarantees that there is